SamiAnttalainen/Heart_Attack_Analysis-Project/README.md

 # Heart_Attack_Analysis_Data_Science_Project
 Heart attack data analysis and XGBClassififaction modeling.
-The project tries to analyze what might be the main causes for the heart attacks.
-The project also has classification modeling that tries to predict correctly from the given data that who has the high or low risk to get the heart attack.

-© Sami Anttalainen
+The first goal of the project is to analyze what might be the main causes for heart attacks.
+The second goal of the project is to build a classifier model that classifies correctly from the data which person has high/low risk chance for heart attacks.
+This project probably needs more feature engineering to give model more informative information which helps at classification.
+I'll update this project when I have some clear improvements to show. © Sami Anttalainen